BharathiBalaji-coder/ClipboardHealth-Assignment/README.md

 Lombok - To reduce boilerplate codes
 Build Tool used:Apache Maven
 Test Design Pattern: Page Object Model
-Note : All the above mentioned libraries are open-source and does not include any license.
+Note : All the above-mentioned libraries are open-source and does not include any license.

 **Running Tests**